 Laser Cataract Surgery FAQ

-Many people have better vision (without the help of glasses/contacts) after modern cataract surgery with Dr. Slade or Dr. Walton than they have ever had before!
+Many people have better vision (without the help of glasses/contacts) after modern cataract surgery with Dr. Slade than they have ever had before!

-However, it is important to realize that no one can guarantee being glasses-free after surgery.
-In general, taking a vision correction approach to cataract surgery (which includes use of the laser and possibly an astigmatism correcting and/or range of vision intraocular lens) allows for far better glasses-free vision than would be achievable without these technological and optical advances.
+However, it is important to realize that no one can guarantee to be glasses-free after surgery.
+In general, taking a vision correction approach to cataract surgery (which includes the use of the laser and possibly astigmatism correcting and/or range of vision intraocular lens) allows for far better glasses-free vision than would be achievable without these technological and optical advances.